calvached/tic_tac_toe/README.md

 ```

 ## Game Instructions
-Each player is assigned a game piece of either 'O' or 'X' after which each will take turns placing a piece on the board.
+Each player is assigned a game piece after which each will take turns placing a piece on the board.
 The objective of the game is to fill in three of a kind in a row, column, or diagonal.
 The first to accomplish this wins the game.
 If neither player is declared a winner then the game ends in a draw.

 ## Contributing
 1. Fork it